 Consumer Australia, Consumer Singapore and Group Enterprise are impacted by the implementation of national broadband networks in both Australia and Singapore.
 In Singapore, the Infocomm Media Development Authority of Singapore (IMDA) has, in its implementation of the Next Generation Nationwide Broadband Network (Next Gen NBN), designed a structure to level the playing field to make the benefits of the Next Gen NBN available to all industry players.
-Under the structural separation rules laid down by IMDA, we have to divest our stake in NetLink Trust (NLT), which designs, builds, owns and operates the passive infrastructure for Next Gen NBN, to less than 25% by April 2018.
-This industry structure has significantly altered the existing cost model of the industry and increased the level of competition from new entrants.
+Under the structural separation rules laid down by IMDA and in compliance with an undertaking, Singtel divested its stake in NetLink Trust (NLT), which designs, builds, owns and operates the passive infrastructure for Next Gen NBN, to less than 25% in July 2017.
+The Next Gen NBN structure has significantly altered the existing cost model of the industry and increased the level of competition from new entrants.

-In Australia, the government is currently undertaking a significant reform of the fixed-line telecommunications sector, including the rollout of a national broadband network (NBN) to be operated on a wholesale-only open access basis.
-It is possible that the Australian government's regulatory reforms, including legislation and the deployed NBN and commercial transactions relating to the NBN, could ultimately lead to a sub-optimal or negative outcome for Optus.
+In Australia, the government is currently undertaking a significant reform of the fixed-line telecommunications sector, including the rollout of a national broadband network by the government owned entity, NBN Co, to be operated on a wholesale-only open access basis.
+It is possible that the Australian government's policy decisions relating to the national broadband network or commercial decisions taken by NBN Co could ultimately lead to a sub-optimal or negative outcome for Optus.

-Our operations are also subject to various other laws and regulations such as those relating to customer data privacy and protection, anti-bribery and corruption, and workplace safety and health.
+Our operations are also subject to various other laws and regulations such as those relating to customer data privacy and protection, antibribery and corruption, workplace safety and health, cyber security and national security.
 Failure to meet these regulations may affect our business and/or our capacity to operate in line with our business objectives.

-We have access to appropriate regulatory expertise and staffing resources in Singapore and Australia and we work closely with the management and our partners in the countries we operate in.
+We have access to appropriate regulatory expertise and staffing resources in Singapore and Australia and we work closely with the various stakeholders and our partners in the countries we operate in.
 We closely monitor new developments and regularly participate in discussions and consultations with the respective regulatory authorities and the industry to propose changes and provide feedback on regulatory reforms and developments in the telecommunications and media industry.